 Yoyogi Park Cherry Blossoms

-If you’re already in Harajuku you can walk through the forest next to the station, or catch the Chiyoda Line to the next station, Yoyogi-koen.
-Here there’s more cherry trees, lakes and stalls.
+Yoyogi Park is also nearby and if you’re already in Harajuku you can walk through the forest next to the station, or catch the Chiyoda Line to the next station, Yoyogi-koen.
+Here there are more cherry trees, lakes and stalls.

 Yanaka Cemetery Cherry Blossoms